joakimb/joakimb.github.io/_posts/2017-08-23-end-to-end-ecryption-intro.markdown

 The fact that you need to trust their privacy statement and dont have access to end-to-end encryption makes for a vulnerable security model.

+Microsofts security model seems to be that you can not trust your mail recipients system with the data sent to them, but you can certainly trust microsoft with it.

 #### whatsapp